Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-05.md

 - Find and switch to other Server Dashboards (pull-down menu next to server tier, top left)
 - View an aggregate of the top 10 processes by CPU usage, and top 10 processes by memory

-You can read more about Server Main dashboard [here](https://docs.appdynamics.com/display/latest/Server+Dashboard)
+You can read more about the Server Main dashboard [here](https://docs.appdynamics.com/display/latest/Server+Dashboard)

 ![SVM Dash 2](./assets/images/05-svm-dashboard-02.png)
 ![SVM Dash 3](./assets/images/05-svm-dashboard-03.png)